MassTransit/MassTransit/docs/usage/request-response.md

 network.
 While in many cases it is best to avoid request/response use in distributed applications, particularly when the request is a command, it is often necessary and preferred over more complex solutions.

-Fortunately for .NET developers, C# 5.0 introduced the async/await keywords, making it easier to program applications that call services asynchronously.
+Fortunately for .NET developers, C# with TPL makes it easier to program applications that call services asynchronously.
 By using *Tasks* and the *async* and *await* keywords, developers can write procedural code and avoid the complex use of callbacks and handlers.
 Additionally, multiple asynchronous requests can be executed at once, reducing the overall execution time to that of the longest request.